What is Creative Marketing?

 Creative writing 101 – the show, don’t tell rule is about allowing the reader to experience the story, it’s about the actions, motivators and emotions rather than descriptions.
 You can tell your prospective customers that you’re the best at what you do.
 But it’s only when you show them that it becomes real, and relatable.

 In order to be relatable to your customers and audience, think about what your story is and then how to present it.
-There are endless ways to communicate your creative marketing ideas from marketing blogs to live streams.
+There are endless ways to communicate your creative marketing ideas from creative blogging ideas to live streams.
 Facebook and Instagram stories are brilliant ways to keep your customers up-to-date with what’s going on in your lives.

 Creative marketing storytelling may require a bit of trial and error but that’s the beauty of it.
 When you land on something that gets the best response, you can then give them more!
 Here are some aspects of your business that can get your story out there and bring in sales as a result!
 But every great story requires editing – don’t give everything away.
 Also, make sure you’re engaging your audience with great content, so use a tool use a tool like Grammarly to check for typos before you hit publish.